lundquistlab/biostats-2016/Exercises/ANOVA-3/README.md

 	C. 	Is there a difference between the stress reduction observed in
-		medical and physical methods and
+		medical and physical methods, and
 		the stress reduction in the
 		mental method?